rykdesjardins/js-calendar/README.md

 # JSCalendar
 The lightest Javascript calendar out there, without any dependency (no jQuery).
 This is a work in progress, but it is ready to be used in production.

+The development files are using es2016, so I used babel with the es2015 preset and babily to minify the whole thing.
+Distribution files can be found under `./dist/`.
+There are both normal and minified files.

 ## Sailor's honour
 If other kind developers want to lend a hand, I will obviously stop pushing directly to master and switch to a dev branch ;)